 It’s okay to take time off, too

 Some of us are just not able to work, ship products, or focus on our businesses right now with kids suddenly home from school, personal illness, or concern or care for family members.
-We know that for a lot of business owners, being an entrepreneur is a big part of your personal identity, but if you need to step away from your business to prioritize yourself or family, give yourself permission.
+We know that for a lot of business owners, like bootstrapped SaaS companies, being an entrepreneur is a big part of your personal identity, but if you need to step away from your business to prioritize yourself or family, give yourself permission.
 Your customers will understand — just be sure to update your store and product pages to keep them up to date.